Skip to main content

 • Ticket machines for off-board fare purchases using cash or credit card, or for adding value to a Go-To Card

 We anticipate that the station, and portions of the Blue Line will be closed for parts of 2026.
 Substantial track and light rail system replacement along with a structural renovation of the station will be coordinated to reduce the amount of time the station is fully closed.
-We expect the new station to be operational in late 2026.
+We expect the construction of the new station to continue through the start of 2027.

 What can change?
 What can’t?